Help Me Bluetooth Codecs, You’re my Only Hope.

 Bluetooth Codecs Summary

 Consumer demand clearly shows that Bluetooth audio is here to stay.
 For people on-the-go, it makes life a lot more convenient.
 Sadly, no Bluetooth codecs offer a lossless solution thus far.
 However, we’ve seen the technology vastly improve in recent years.
-If you keep up with your research, you can make sure you have the best sound available.
+If you keep current with your research, you can make sure you have the best sound available.